Kinzi/dokku-parse-server/README.md

 ## Dokku on Digital Ocean

-If you don't have Dokku set up, it's really easy to do on [Digital Ocean](https://m.do.co/c/59b0919ef792) on one of their $5/m plans.
+If you don't have Dokku set up, it's really easy to do on [Digital Ocean](https://m.do.co/c/f5a70d4a6dbb) or on [Vultr](https://www.vultr.com/?ref=7256833).
 Instructions are [easy to follow](https://www.digitalocean.com/community/tutorials/how-to-use-the-digitalocean-dokku-application).